ln-12/AndroidPong/README.md

 # AndroidPong
-A rudimentary clone of the Atari game "Pong" (https://en.wikipedia.org/wiki/Pong) for Android
+A rudimentary clone of the Atari game "Pong" (https://en.wikipedia.org/wiki/Pong) for Android.
+This game was developed for the course "Multimedia"  in summer semester 2017 at TU Bergakademie Freiberg.